Russian River Watershed

 Originally built for racehorses, the barn provides a special window into the past.
 McLane was a fancier of thoroughbred racehorses and used this barn to house them.
 Time seems to stand still when you walk into the barn today: Still standing tall with the original beams and planks made of old-growth redwood, the walls of the barn are lined with old, rusty ranching tools.
 Racehorse stalls line both sides of the barn.
 As the sunlight peers through crooked slats, you can almost imagine the sound of horses shuffling in their stalls.
 Today, while the horses are no more, the barn provides a safe haven for several species of bats and the occasional barn owl.

-Bidwell Creek Restoration
+Bidwell Creek and Forest Management

 More than a dozen years ago, Sonoma Land Trust began working with a nonprofit partner called Circuit Riders to improve this habitat along the creek.
 Over the years, agriculture and other human activity has resulted in the removal of vegetation almost up to the top of Bidwell’s stream bank.
-This puts a big stress the creek, reducing shade that keeps the water cool, and reducing food for the fish and animals.
-Our primary goal is to widen the corridor to a more natural width by planting more than a thousand native trees, like valley oak and madrone, and shrubs like coyote brush and snowberry, along the banks and in the old floodplain.
+This puts a big stress on the creek, reducing shade that keeps the water cool and reducing food for the fish and animals.
+Our primary goal was to widen the corridor to a more natural width by planting more than a thousand native trees, like valley oak and madrone, and shrubs, like coyote brush and snowberry, along the banks and in the old floodplain.
 We’ve also worked diligently to control noxious weeds that are a threat to our native biodiversity, along with removing old, unused fencing to make it easier for wild animals to move across the ranch and get down to the creek.